McCoyChisom/Autonomous-Robot-for-Pest-Detection-and-Elimination/README.md

-AI Enhanced UAV for Pests Control to Improve Crop Yields.
+UAV for Pests Control, to Improve Crop Yields.